renan2scarvalho/renan2scarvalho.github.io/_posts/2020-08-26-skewed-data.md

 More specifically, when removing skewness, transformations are attempting to make the dataset follow the *Gaussian distribution*.
 The reason is simply that if the dataset can be transformed to be *statistically* close enough to a *normmal* or *Gaussian* dataset, then the largest set of tools possible are available to them to use.
-Tests such as the ANOVA, t-test, F-test, and many others depend on the data having constant variance (σ²) or follow a normal distribution :dart:.
+Tests such as the ANOVA, t-test, F-test, and many others depend on the data having constant variance (σ²) or follow a normal distribution.

 As it is known from statistics, **tails** (or in other words skewed distributions) may act as **outliers** for the statistical model, and *several models use polynomial calculations on the predictor data* i.e. labels, such as most linear models, neural networks, and Supported Vector Machines (SVM).